Anita-084/manageiq/README.md

 See [LICENSE.txt](LICENSE.txt).

-Except where otherwise noted, all ManageIQ source files are covered by the following copyright and license notice:
+Except where otherwise noted, all MCM source files are covered by the following copyright and license notice:

-Copyright (c) 2014-present ManageIQ Authors.
+Copyright (c) 2014-present MCM Authors.

 ## Export Notice

-By downloading ManageIQ software, you acknowledge that you understand all of the
+By downloading MCM software, you acknowledge that you understand all of the
-following: ManageIQ software and technical information may be subject to the U.S. Export Administration Regulations (the "EAR") and other U.S. and foreign laws and may not be exported, re-exported or transferred (a) to any country listed in Country Group E:1 in Supplement No. 1 to part 740 of the EAR
+following: MCM software and technical information may be subject to the U.S. Export Administration Regulations (the "EAR") and other U.S. and foreign laws and may not be exported, re-exported or transferred (a) to any country listed in Country Group E:1 in Supplement No. 1 to part 740 of the EAR